640 South State StreetDover, Delaware 19901

 To manage related fatigue or to lessen it, a person on chemotherapy can also:

-Eat a well-balanced diet and talk to the nurse or doctor about taking a multivitamin daily.
+Eat a well-balanced diet and talk to your healthcare provider about taking a multivitamin daily.

 Drink plenty of fluids.